Dwaynew85/fortnite-orders-rails-backend/README.md

 # README

-A Fortnite Orders backend that works in conjunction with Fortnite Store React Frontend.
+A Fortnite Orders backend API that works in conjunction with Fortnite Store React Frontend.

 # BEFORE USE